Posted: June 1, 2016

 Roosevelt is taking on some of the biggest issues facing our economy and society and putting out bold, cutting-edge research and policies.
 Our work ranges from thinking about how we restructure the world of finance to changing the way colleges and universities invest in their communities.
-In the past year alone we released a bold agenda to rewrite the rules of the American economy which the Washington Post called a new manifesto for fighting inequality; framed the issues of financialization and corporate short-termism and issued a policy agenda that influenced the presidential race and key lawmakers; crowdsourced a blueprint for what young people want from candidates in 2016; and completed a comprehensive rebranding of the organization, including a revamped website.
-We have a lot more planned in 2016 and beyond!
+In the past year alone we released a bold agenda to rewrite the rules of the American economy which the Washington Post called a new manifesto for fighting inequality; framed the issues of financialization and corporate short-termism and issued a policy agenda that influenced the presidential race and key lawmakers; and crowd-sourced a blueprint for what young people want from candidates in 2016.

 Qualifications and Skills

 - Associates or Bachelor’s degree and/or 1-2 years experience in a student organization or equivalent organizing training and experience.

 - Familiarity with Chicago’s diverse communities, and the challenges they face.

 - Passion for the mission of the Roosevelt Institute, and a belief in the ability of young people to influence public policy.

 - Self-driven working style and ability to juggle multiple projects at a time.

 - Exceptional written and verbal communication skills.